Refashioner is a Curated Shopping Community: We Tell Clothes Stories

 I was always obsessed with clothes...
 Growing up in London, I haunted Portobello Market, never met a jumble or sample sale I didn’t like, and knew Browns inventory better than its buyers.
 Vintage was called “secondhand” and thought to be flea-ridden, but I thought being old gave a garment power and personality and uniqueness.
-I organized swaps, styled and dressed any friend who’d let me, and started my own vintage business to offload some of the surplus.
+I organized swaps, styled and dressed friends and friends-of-friends, and started my own vintage business to offload some of the surplus.

-Fast forward to New York: journalism, boxing, internet, marriage, motherhood…
+Fast forward to New York: journalism, boxing, website editing, marriage, motherhood…

 Then, there I was, happily editor-in-chiefing a magazine, when it was abruptly folded.